-To reduce your chances of being injured or even killed in a fire at home, you should ensure that you have at least one working smoke alarm in your property.
-If you do not have a smoke alarm, you should contact us.
+To reduce your chances of being injured or even killed in a fire at home, you should ensure that you have at least one working heat/ smoke detector in your property.
+If you do not have a heat/smoke detector, you should contact us.
 You can also contact Merseyside Fire and Rescue Service on 0800 731 5958 to arrange a home fire safety check.

-You should test your smoke alarm weekly to make sure it is working properly, if it does not work, you may need to replace the battery.
-Standard battery operated alarms will need batteries replacing every year.
+You should test your heat/smoke detector weekly to make sure it is working properly, if it does not work, you may need to replace the battery.
+Standard battery operated detectors will need batteries replacing every year.
+If your detector is faulty, you should contact us, so we can repair or replace it.
+If your heat/ smoke detector starts to bleep on a regular basis, you need to replace the battery immediately.

-If your smoke alarm starts to bleep on a regular basis, you need to replace the battery immediately.
-Never disconnect or take the batteries out of your smoke alarm.
-If fitting your own smoke alarm, refrain from fixing them in or near kitchens or bathrooms where smoke or steam can set them off by accident.
+Never disconnect or take the batteries out of your heat/smoke detector.
+If fitting your own detector, refrain from fixing them in or near kitchens or bathrooms where smoke or steam can set them off by accident.